Two Tone: 1960 Pontiac Catalina Safari 6P – Sold?

 April 15, 2023 Update – After a two-week pause following the expiration of their original listing, the seller posted a replacement ad.
 The description, pictures, and already-lowered asking price of $27,900 remain unchanged.

-April 4, 2023, Update – We confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?”
-While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.
+April 4, 2023, Update – We confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?” until we come across a replacement listing.

 February 18, 2023 Update – The seller replaced their original expiring listing with a fresh Craigslist ad.
 While the description and pictures remain the same, the seller lowered their asking price from $30,000 to $27,900.

 1960 marked the second model year of Pontiac’s “Wide Track” full-size models, including two wagon models.
 Wagon shoppers could choose either the top-trim Bonneville Safari or the mid-level trimmed Catalina version.
-A survivor-quality example of the latter is this Coronado Red and Stardust Yellow two-tone 1960 Catalina Safari for sale on Craigslist in New Berlin, Wisconsin (Milwaukee) is said to be a South Dakota survivor example the seller purchased in 2005.
+A survivor-quality example of the latter is this Coronado Red and Stardust Yellow two-tone 1960 Catalina Safari for sale, first spotted in January 2023 on Craigslist in New Berlin, Wisconsin (Milwaukee) is said to be a South Dakota survivor example the seller purchased in 2005.
 The seller reports their Catalina is an entry-level example featuring the two-barrel-topped 389 cubic inch V8 mated to a three-speed manual transmission.

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $22,450 and its #1 “Excellent” appraisal of $33,800.